 Carve your pumpkins to resemble Halloween-themed animals: bats, cats, snakes, spiders, owls etc. With matte black paint, a bit of carving, and some card stock paper, this decoration theme would sure be a favorite among kids.

 The animal-themed decoration idea can be implemented without using pumpkins.
 Just get some colorful paper, trace out the shape of the animal, then cut out the traced figure.
 Sprinkle on some glitter and get these beautiful kid-friendly decoration pieces.
-They can be hung on windows or placed on the walls for a dramatic eye-catching effect.
+Then you can hang them on windows or placed on the walls for a dramatic eye-catching effect.

 This idea can also be implemented if you have some really cool and colorful card stock paper handy: